Arauco War: Lautaro's campaigns against Santiago

 In January 1557, Francisco de Villagra advanced southward to aid the remaining cities against the Mapuche army led by Caupolicán.
-Informed by his allies that the city of Santiago was now relatively unprotected, Lautaro evaded Villagra, letting him pass to the south while he marched again toward Santiago with a new army including allies under Panigualgo.
+Informed by his allies that the city of Santiago was now relatively unprotected, Lautaro evaded de Villagra, letting him pass to the south while he marched again toward Santiago with a new army including allies under Panigualgo.
 However Lautaro's mistreatment of the intimidated local Indians to extract provisions had created dissension among his allies.
 His allies separated from him after the army reached the Mataquito River at Lora, after a dispute over his actions with an allied leader named Chillan who accused Lautaro of acting like the Spaniards.
 He moved his remaining army over a league up river and again established a fortified camp on the Mataquito River amid a carrizal at the foot of a wooded hill.
 However, its location was betrayed to Francisco de Villagra by local Indians previously abused by Lautaro.
-Villagra sent word to Juan Godíñez near Santiago to meet him as he hurried north.
+De Villagra sent word to Juan Godíñez near Santiago to meet him as he hurried north.
 The Spanish forces met without Lautaro being alerted and made a surprise night march over the hills of Caune, to the hill overlooking Lautaro's camp, on the shore of the Mataquito River.
-On April 29, at dawn Villagra began the Battle of Mataquito with a surprise attack on the camp in which they killed Lautaro and obtained a decisive victory, destroying his army and dispersing his allies.
+On April 29, at dawn de Villagra began the Battle of Mataquito with a surprise attack on the camp in which they killed Lautaro and obtained a decisive victory, destroying his army and dispersing his allies.